Law of Egypt: Muhammad 'Ali Reforms the Vilayet

 After Muhammad 'Ali came to power and began centralizing the Egyptian government, he implemented a number of reforming programs aimed at modernizing the Egyptian legal system.
 Students missions were sent to Europe in order to acquire modern educations, and a number of European legal codes such as the French Civil Code were translated into Arabic at this time.

 The Qanun al-Filaha, enacted in 1830, was one of Muhammad 'Ali's first pieces of criminal legislation.
 It established state penalties for theft, robbery and homicide.
 State courts called sisyasa majalis, loosely "political councils", enforced these penalties.
 These were not an independent judiciary as they were staffed with state administrators, and the Khedive could ultimately overrule decisions made by these courts.
 These courts worked in tandem with the traditional Shari'a courts, as would become typical in the larger Ottoman world, although this legal pluralism would be introduced later in Turkey itself.

 Shari'a law has extremely strict standards of evidence, which would often lead to qadis being unable to convict individuals who were largely considered guilty.
 The state courts acted as a dual judiciary, where the state would review cases where the qadi could not convict from the perspective of the public interest.
 In cases such as homicide, assault, and offenses against ones honor (e.g. defamation and crimes of a sexual nature), aggrieved parties would as a rule see both the state courts and the qadi, the state courts having the ability to sentence defendants in cases where Shari'a law demanded an unachievable standard of evidence whilst the defendant was guilty beyond a reasonable doubt.
 All punishments including execution were carried out by the state, with the exception of flogging.
 The state was viewed as having the general authority to punish sinful behavior on strength of the ta'zir, which ensured that criminals weren't let go on evidential technicalities while preserving the authority of Shari'a courts.

 The role of Muftis would become increasingly bureaucratized, with the office of Grand Mufti imposing a unified interpretation of Hanafi jurisprudence on all state agencies.
-The Grand Mufti would review cases heard by muftis in state agencies, and through laws which implemented judicial oversight on Shari'a courts would issue binding fatwas on the qadis who's rulings were disputed, acting as a supreme court when disputes over rulings arose.
+The Grand Mufti would review cases heard by muftis in state agencies, and through laws which implemented judicial oversight on Shari'a courts would issue binding fatwas on the qadis whose rulings were disputed, acting as a supreme court when disputes over rulings arose.

 In the latter half of the nineteenth century, the state courts would evolve into a multi-tiered legal system which worked in tandem with Shari'a courts.
 These courts heard civil and criminal cases, and were staffed by muftis and ulama.
 The previous two-step dual judiciary was sometimes abridged into a single trial where both the secular council and the qadi heard the case and gave their rulings at the same time.